retifrav/scraps/_linux/ssh.md

 ChallengeResponseAuthentication no
 PasswordAuthentication no
 PermitEmptyPasswords no
+# setting this one might fuck up your access to some cloud VMs, such as Azure
+# yet, this line is present in lots of guides over the internet
 #UsePAM no
 ```

-Setting `UsePAM no` might fuck up your access to some cloud VMs, such as Azure.
-Yet, this line is present in lots of guides over the internet.

 If you would like to allow some user to still use the password, then in the end of file: